 2. Affordable Skincare: The INKEY List

 Hot off the press just launched The INKEY List skincare are a true challenge and alternative to The Ordinary Skincare.
 For a full exposé on The INKEY List skincare, including which products are fab fit for your skin type head here.
-For a speedy summary know this 1) The INKEY List skincare are budget friendly skincare with active ingredients in concentrations capable of benefits 2) The INKEY List skincare are like The Ordinary but with a bit more focus on naturals i.e. they have a turmeric cream and a kaolin clay mud mask.
+For a speedy summary know this 1) The INKEY List skincare are budget-friendly skincare with active ingredients in concentrations capable of benefits 2) The INKEY List skincare is like The Ordinary but with a bit more focus on naturals i.e. they have a turmeric cream and a kaolin clay mud mask.